alperozisik/nw-smf/README.md

 ### ignoreSSLErrors
 Boolean.
 Smartface only!
 Ignores SSL errors on services
 ### requestSuccessValidator
 Function.
-A pre-processor for defining reponse of the service falls into cagegory of fauly or success based on the _http status_ of the response.
+A pre-processor for defining response  of the service falls into category of faulty or success based on the _http status_ of the response.
 Takes status (number) as argument parameter, returns true|false boolean as result.
 False mean faulty response.
 By default this is set all status between 200 & 399 are valid, rest not.
 Can be replaced with assigning this function with another.
 ### onActivityStart
 Function|Event.
 Fired before network operation starts.
 Useful to block UI during network operation.
 Can be set by assigning the function.
 Does not takes any argument or returns.
 ### onActivityEnd
 Function|Event.
 Fired after network operation starts.
 Useful to remove UI block after network operation completes.
 Can be set by assigning the function.
 Does not takes any argument or returns.
 ## nw service object
 _nw service object_ is the real object that handles all network operations.
-As a pattern every function retuns it self (chaining), except **chain** method.
+As a pattern every function returns itself (chaining), except **chain** method.
 Header value **content-type** is important before making a request if request has a body.
 Every request is prepared by its _content-type_.
-Every response is also parsed by its reponse header **content-type** value and provided as object; if parsing fails then the reponse body is provided as string.
+Every response is also parsed by its response  header **content-type** value and provided as object; if parsing fails then the response  body is provided as string.

 ### body
 Function.
 Sets values in body of the request.
 In form it can be given as key-value pair,  first argument is key, second argument is value; in other scenarios it can be given as single parameter.
 ### header
 Function.
-Sets the header values for the request in ket-value format.
+Sets the header values for the request in key-value format.
 First argument is key, second argument is value.
 ### query
 Function.
-Sets the query string values for the request in ket-value format.
+Sets the query string values for the request in key-value format.
 First argument is key, second argument is value.
 ### path
 Function.
 Formats the string in path.
 Each argument is provided as argument to formatter.
 ### result